hypergonial/hikari-miru/docs/source/getting-started.rst

     # This function must be called on startup, otherwise you cannot instantiate views

+    @bot.listen()
-    @bot.listen() # Create a hikari message listener async def buttons(event: hikari.GuildMessageCreateEvent) -> None:
+    async def buttons(event: hikari.GuildMessageCreateEvent) -> None:

-        # Do not process messages from bots or empty messages
+        # Ignore bots or webhooks pinging us
-        if event.is_bot or not event.content:
+        if not event.is_human:
             return

+        me = bot.get_me()

+        # If the bot is mentioned
-        if event.content.startswith("miru"):
+        if me.id in event.message.user_mentions_ids:
-            view = BasicView()  # Create an instance of our newly created BasicView
+            view = MyView(timeout=60)  # Create a new view
-            # Attach the components defined in the view to our message
-            message = await event.message.respond(
+            message = await event.message.respond("Rock Paper Scissors!", components=view)
-                "This is a basic component menu built with miru!", components=view )

-            await view.start(message)  # Start listening for interactions

-            await view.wait()  # Wait until the view is stopped or times out
+            await view.start(message)  # Start listening for interactions await view.wait() # Wait until the view times out or gets stopped await event.message.respond("Thank you for playing!")

-            print("View stopped or timed out!")

-    bot.run() # Run the bot
+    bot.run()

 If you run this code, you should see some basic logging information, and your bot will be online!
-Typing ``miru`` in any channel should make the bot send the component menu defined above!
+Mentioning the bot in any channel should make the bot send the component menu defined above!

 Subclassing
 -----------